Guided Upland Bird Hunts, Lewistown MT

 Additional days may be reserved.

 The lodging for the package trips will be at Pheasant Tales Bed and Bistro.
-Accommodations feature private room suites, Bathroom in your suite, a place to keep your dog, refrigerator/freezer space for your birds, computer hook-up, smoke free environment, breakfast, gourmet dinners and they will cook your birds.
+Accommodations feature private room suites, Bathroom in your suite, a place to keep your dog, refrigerator/freezer space for your birds, computer wi-fi, smoke free environment, breakfast, gourmet dinners and they will cook your birds.
 Rates include lodging, meals, guide, dogs, lease fees and dressing of birds.

 Reservations and Cancellations